 - Causing bruises

-While it can't always be seen as easily as physical abuse, the wounds of psychological abuse can be much deeper.
+While it can't always be seen as easily as physical abuse, the wounds of psychological abuse can be much deeper than a physical wound.

 Psychological abuse occurs when an elderly person is:

 - Treated like a child

 - Isolated so they cannot see friends, family members, and neighbors as they once did

 Unfortunately, seniors are often prey for scam artists.
 The crime can also be perpetrated by family members or outside caregivers that are given access to an elder's accounts.
 Financial abuse is when the funds or assets of an elderly person are used for things not related to their care and well-being.

 Neglect may be the most common form of elder abuse.
 Neglect can occur when family members cannot care for an older person either because they cannot afford to do so or refuse to.